Muhammad-Ikhwan-Fathulloh/Hands-On-NLP-Super-Class-Batch1/Text_Generation/README.md

 Before running the server, make sure you have the necessary data and scripts:

-- **rnn.pt**: This file contains the data that will be used to train the rnn model.
+- **rnn.pt**: This file contains the data that will be used to train the model.
 It should have at least two columns:
-  - `text`: The text data.
+  - `input_text`: The input text data.
-  - `label`: The label of text.
+  - `num_return_sequences`: The num return sequences of text.
-  - `confidence`: The confidence of text.
+  - `generated_text`: The generated text of text.

-- **train.py**: This script is used to train the rnn model and save it to a `.pt` file.
+- **train.py**: This script is used to train the model and save it to a file.

 - **app.py**: This file contains the FastAPI application that exposes an API endpoint for making predictions using the trained model.